HarshManiar1804/contact-management-application/README.md

 # Contact management system
 ## Overview
-This is a full-stack contact management application built to manage users and their contacts efficiently.
+This is a contact management application built to manage users and their contacts efficiently.
 The project is divided into two main parts: **Backend** and **Frontend**, each of which is well-structured for scalability and maintainability.
 ## Features

 - User authentication and authorization